foysalimran/idonate/readme.txt

 = Is it translation ready? =
 Yes.
 The plugin is totally translation ready.
 If it's not support in your language you need to edit it with any translation plugin.

+=Is iDonate Multilingual Ready?=
+Yes, iDonate is fully translation-ready and compatible with popular translation plugins like WPML, Polylang, Loco Translate, qTranslate-X, GTranslate, Google Language Translator, WPGlobus, and more.

+=Is iDonate compatible with Multisite?=
+Absolutely! iDonate works seamlessly with WordPress multisite networks.

+=Love this plugin and want to support its improvement?= If you enjoy using iDonate, please consider leaving us a [5 stars rating](https://wordpress.org/support/plugin/idonate/reviews/?filter=5#new-post).
+Your valuable feedback helps us continue improving and making iDonate even better.

+Thank you!

 == Installation ==